 Ice Jacking is well described in this video.
 Ice jacking happens when the ice grips onto structures and lifts or shifts them as water levels fluctuate.
 Many lake and reservoir water levels are known to fluctuate, so structural damage to posts, piles or dock structures from Ice Jacking is to be expected unless a de-icing system is used.

 Ice Jam in Rivers and Canals.
 Ice jam events happen rapidly when a rise in temperature or rainfall triggers the break up and accumulation of fragmented river ice, usually in the same place every year.
 Ice jams and associated flooding in winter and spring can be more damaging than open water flood events.
-Every province in Canada experiences flooding and damages of this sort.
-Extreme measures such as blasting (a technique used in Ottawa along the Rideau Canal) can over time cause structural property damage, not to mention harm to aquatic communities.
+Every province in Canada experiences this kind of flooding and damage.
+Extreme measures such as blasting (a technique used in Ottawa along the Rideau Canal) can cause structural property damage over time, not to mention harm to aquatic communities.

 Northern Passage Deicing.
 In theory, our techniques and know-how could be used to maintain a shipping lane open in extreme conditions such as those found in the high Canadian Arctic.
 In extreme conditions, all types of ice damage could be at play.
 Concerns over ice damage or overcoming ice as a limit to development, are challenges awaiting our expertise.

 We recommend deicing solutions unique to each application.
 No deicing project is the same.
 In our process, we take into account water depths, the size of deicing area required, the type of structure to protect, the location, various temperatures, power limitation and other environmental factors.
 Many systems are custom designed according to site requirements and budget.